ENGAGEMENT FOR SERVICES – OUR GENERAL TERMS AND CONDITIONS

 Insofar as permitted to do so by law or professional guidelines, we reserve the right to exercise a lien over all funds, documents and records in our possession relating to all engagements for you until all outstanding fees and disbursements are paid in full.

-We shall have the exclusive copyright in any letters, papers or other documents prepared by us during the course of carrying out the Service, save where the law specifically provides otherwise.
+We shall have the exclusive copyright in any letters, papers or other documents prepared by us during the course of carrying out the Services, save where the law specifically provides otherwise.

 There may be occasions where you wish us to comment on the commercial aspects of legal documents.
 We will not be involved in their drafting or preparation as we consider this is the responsibility of lawyers.
 Whilst every care will be taken in the advice we give you in relation to any document, such advice and/or comments should not be taken as definitive.
 We cannot accept any liability or responsibility for any loss or damage suffered as a result of any defect in the drafting or preparation of any document or the completion of any mechanics adopted to give effect to it.

-We confirm that we will comply with the provisions of the Data Protection Act 1998 when processing personal data about you.
-In order to carry out the Services and for related purposes such as updating and enhancing our client records, analysis for management purposes and statutory returns, legal and regulatory compliance and crime prevention we may obtain, process, use and disclose personal data about you.
+Personal information supplied to us or others processing personal data on our behalf, will be processed in accordance with the provisions of the Data Protection Act 1998 (as amended and updated from time to time).
+In order to carry out the Services and for related purposes such as updating and enhancing our client records, keeping you informed of the activities carried out by us, analysis for management purposes and statutory returns, legal and regulatory compliance and crime prevention we may obtain, process, use and disclose personal data about you.

 In the conduct of our professional services we may need to collect and use personal information about (i) you or your partners, your company, your trustees, your clients/customers or your family and (ii) your or their employees, agents or contractors.
-You confirm that you will comply with any obligations that you may have under the Data Protection Act 1998 when providing us with this personal information.
-You shall be responsible for any loss or damage suffered by us as a result of your failure to comply with the Act.
+You confirm that you will comply with any obligations that you may have under the Data Protection Act 1998 when providing us with this personal information and that you are lawfully permitted to share such information with us.
+You shall be responsible for any loss or damage suffered by us as a result of your failure to comply with the Data Protection Act 1998.

-In order to ensure that the advice and services provided to you, whether by us and/or our associates and related companies are appropriate to your needs, you agree that information held by us may be shared with our associates and related companies.
+In order to ensure that the advice and services provided to you, whether by us or others processing personal data on our behalf, are appropriate to your needs, you agree that information held by us may be shared with our associates and related companies.

-In providing the Services, we may transfer data outside the European Economic Area (the EEA).
-You understand that the data protection legislation outside the EEA may not give you as much protection as does the data protection legislation inside the EEA.
-You may impose any limitation on the circulation of data you wish by agreeing it in writing with us.
+In providing the Services under this agreement, we may transfer personal data outside the European Economic Area (the EEA).
+You understand that the data protection legislation outside the EEA may not give you an equivalent level of protection for the processing of personal data as that provided by the data protection legislation inside the EEA.
+You consent to such transfers unless you indicate otherwise by agreeing any separate limit on the circulation of such data in writing with us.

 REPORTS AND ADVICE